 Each year, over 100 million tons of material end up in landfills.
-This includes many reusable items–such as furniture, equipment and electronics–from businesses that are renovating or clearing out their storage spaces.
-Hotels, in particular, regularly find themselves having to deal with hundreds of coffee makers, lamps, curtains, bed linens, and even bulky items like beds when they upgrade.
+This includes many reusable items from businesses that are renovating or clearing out their storage spaces.
+Hotels, in particular, regularly find themselves having to deal with hundreds of coffee makers, lamps, hangers, curtains, bed linens, and even bulky items like beds when they upgrade.

 - keep reusable items out of the landfill